emx34/doofus/README.md

-" Doofext.exe " ■ DOOFUS GAME GAMEDATA.G-D EXTERNAL ARCHIVE FILE EXTRACTOR + REASSEMBLER(Combiner)
+DOOFUS GAME GAMEDATA.G-D EXTERNAL ARCHIVE FILE EXTRACTOR + REASSEMBLER(Combiner)

+■ Doofext.exe

 I wanted to contribute to the modification of Doofus by making some small additions,